Despite the need to overcome mounting competition and

 1. For their ability to answer ten basic, sector-specific

 questions via their website.
 These included:

 Does my car insurance cover me to drive in Europe?

-Do you offer a loyalty discount if I take out multiple
+Do you offer a loyalty discount if I take out multiple policies?

 Are my personal possessions covered outside the home?

 2. On the speed and accuracy of their response via their email

 3. How they integrated links to sites such as Facebook, Twitter